hoodlm/hn_offline/README.md

 * The 'from' pages to discover other articles from a certain source
 * Anything after page 1

-It also doesn't download any non-HTML assets like CSS or Javascript.
+It also doesn't download any non-HTML assets like Javascript.
 This means some functions on the website don't work; for example, you can't collapse threads or hide individual posts.